Health and Safety Unfair Dismissal: Employer Guidance

 IN THIS SECTION

-Employers have a duty of care to ensure the health and safety of your staff, including their emotional wellbeing.
-In addition, employees are protected by law from dismissal where they held a reasonable belief there was a risk of serious or imminent harm in the workplace.
+As such, employees are specifically protected by law from dismissal where they held a reasonable belief there was a risk of serious or imminent harm in the workplace.

-The law affords special protection to employees (and workers from 31 May 2021) who are dismissed for drawing their employer’s attention to health and safety issues relating to their workplace.
+The law affords special protection to employees and workers who are dismissed for drawing their employer’s attention to health and safety issues relating to their workplace.
 The right to not be unfairly dismissed for health and safety reasons arises from section 100 Employment Rights Act (ERA) 1996.

 The Employment Rights Act 1996 (Protection from Detriment in Health and Safety Cases) (Amendment) Order 2021 extends the legal protections of s44(1)(d)+(e) to include workers.
 The statutory instrument applies to detriments on or after 31 May 2021.